HarveyD/react-component-library/README.md

 It also features:

-- :white_check_mark: [Storybook](https://storybook.js.org/) to help you create and show off your components
+- [Storybook](https://storybook.js.org/) to help you create and show off your components
-- :white_check_mark: [Jest](https://jestjs.io/) and [React Testing Library](https://github.com/testing-library/react-testing-library) enabling testing of the components
+- [Jest](https://jestjs.io/) and [React Testing Library](https://github.com/testing-library/react-testing-library) enabling testing of the components

 [**Read my blog post about why and how I created this project skeleton ▸**](https://blog.harveydelaney.com/creating-your-own-react-component-library/)